-(a) Introduction and overview
+A • Introduction and overview

 Effective risk management is of critical importance and key to the delivery of sustainable returns for shareholders.
 Risk taking is an inherent part of the Bank's business activities and is defined as the possibility of losing some or all of an original investment.
 Risk management systems and governance structures are designed to reduce earnings volatility and achieve an appropriate balance between risk and reward and increased profitability.
 The main risks the Bank is exposed to are as follows:

-Credit risk this reflects the possible inability of a customer to meet his/her repayment obligations.

-Liquidity this reflects the inability to accommodate liability maturities and withdrawals, fund asset growth or meet contractual this reflects the risk of fluctuations in asset and commodity values caused by changes in market prices and yields Market risk and it includes foreign currency risk, interest rate risk and other price risks.
+- Credit risk this reflects the possible inability of a customer to meet his/her repayment obligations. - Liquidity risk this reflects the inability to accommodate liability maturities and withdrawals, fund asset growth or meet contractual obligations. - Market risk this reflects the risk of fluctuations in asset and commodity values caused by changes in market prices and yields and it includes foreign currency risk, interest rate risk and other price risks. - Operational risk this reflects the potential loss result from inadequate or failed internal processes, systems, people, legal issues, external events and non compliance with regulatory issues.